xamarin/ExposureNotification.Sample/README.md

 ## Server

 A sample backend to handle diagnosis submissions.
+This sample consists of Azure functions, a EF Core compatible database, Azure Blob Storage, and Azure Key Vault.
+You can read more about the [Server Architecture and Configuration in the Wiki] (https://github.com/xamarin/xamarin.exposurenotification/wiki/Server-Architecture-&-Configuration)

 ## Requirements